 Finally, 95% confidence intervals for NS will be generated by inverting the confidence intervals for.

-In cases in which there were returning adipose clipped adults from releases that were not representative of the smolt migration (such as half-length tagged fry), it was necessary to substitute an estimate of R by multiplying the number of adipose clips in the escapement sample by the proportion of random and select fishery recoveries that were from representative smolts (FS) compared with recoveries from other release groups (FO) including emergent fry, presmolts, and mixtures of smolts and presmolts:
+In cases with returning adipose clipped adults from releases that were not representative of the smolt migration (such as half-length tagged fry), it was necessary to substitute an estimate of R by multiplying the number of adipose clips in the escapement sample by the proportion of random and select fishery recoveries that were from representative smolts (FS) compared with recoveries from other release groups (FO) including emergent fry, presmolts, and mixtures of smolts and presmolts:

 .
 (7)